u-boot/u-boot/doc/develop/bootstd.rst

 filesystems that might contain things related to an operating system.

 For example, an MMC bootdev provides access to the individual partitions on the MMC device.
-It scans through these to find filesystems, then provides a list of these for consideration.
+It scans through these to find filesystems with the boot flag set, then provides a list of these for consideration.

+Some bootdevs are not visible until a bus is enumerated, e.g. flash sticks attached via USB.
+To deal with this, each bootdev has an associated 'hunter' which can hunt for bootdevs of a particular uclass type.
+For example, the SCSI bootdev scans the SCSI bus looking for devices, creating a bootdev for each Logical Unit Number (LUN) that it finds.

 Bootmeth